RaykkarG/sql-data-warehouse-project/README.md

-#Data Warehouse & Analytics Project
+# Data Warehouse & Analytics Project
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics, from building a data warehouse to generating actionable insights.
-Project based on the contents of 'Data with Baraa'

 ## 🚀 Project Requirements

-### Building the Data Warehouse (Data Engineering)
+### Building the Data Warehouse (Data Engineering) -  Project based on the contents of 'Data with Baraa'

 #### Objective
 Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.